Carbon cost pass-through rate in power system: evidence from Italy under the EU ETS: Concluding remarks and policy implications

 \section{Concluding remarks and policy implications}

 This study investigates the impact of carbon pricing under the EU ETS on the Italian electricity market, with a particular focus on the CPTR across market zones during Phases 3 and 4 (2016-2024).
 The results show that carbon costs are positively and significantly transmitted to wholesale electricity prices, confirming the relevance of the EU ETS in influencing electricity market dynamics.
 However, the estimated CPTRs are consistently below 100\%, indicating incomplete pass-through.
-This suggests that electricity producers absorb part of the carbon costs rather than fully passing them on to consumers.\\ Substantial heterogeneity across Italian market zones emerges.
+This suggests that electricity producers absorb part of the carbon costs rather than fully passing them on to consumers.\\ At the national level, the pass-through estimate is around 32\%, with no statistically significant change between Phase~3 and Phase~4.
+Substantial heterogeneity across Italian market zones emerges.
 While all zones exhibit positive CPTRs in Phase~3, their evolution in Phase~4 differs markedly.
 Northern and Centre-North zones, along with Sardinia, experience an increase in pass-through rates, whereas the Centre-South and Sicily show a decline.
 These differences can be due to variations in energy mix, carbon intensity, and infrastructure constraints, highlighting the importance of zonal characteristics within a unified carbon pricing framework.
 In addition, quantile regression results confirm that carbon cost pass-through is positive but incomplete across all market zones during Phase~3, with no strong dependence on price levels.
 For Phase~4, no significant change emerges at the aggregate level, although some zonal heterogeneity is observed, especially in Sardinia.

 Findings are in line with those obtained by similar studies on carbon cost pass-through in the Italian electricity market.
 Although previous contributions rely on different methodologies, datasets, and model specifications, a common pattern emerges, namely a decline in the CPTR over time and across the phases of the EU ETS and market zones heterogeneity.\\ A first relevant contribution is provided by \cite{Mazzarella2017}, who documents a substantial reduction in the CPTR across the first three phases of the EU ETS.
 In particular, the estimated pass-through decreases from approximately 70\% in Phase 1 (2005--2007) to about 30\% in Phase 2 (2008--2012), and becomes close to zero in Phase~3 (2013--2015).
 This sharp decline is mainly attributed to changes in the supply side, including the evolving composition of market participants and the increasing role of financial operators.\\ Similarly, \cite{Caporin2021}, using a vector error correction model (VECM), find evidence of a relatively low carbon pass-through in the Italian electricity market in the long run.
 Their results suggest that, compared to other cost components such as natural gas, carbon costs play a more limited role in explaining electricity price dynamics, confirming the presence of incomplete and possibly weakening pass-through over time.\\ In addition to the temporal dimension, previous studies have also highlighted the importance of spatial heterogeneity within the Italian electricity market.
 In particular, \cite{CHERNYAVSKA2008} and \cite{Chernyavs2008}, adopting a load duration curve approach, estimate zonal CPTRs for different market areas, including the North and South zones during Phase 1.
 Their results suggest that pass-through rates vary significantly across the two zones in peak-period, reflecting differences in market structure, generation mix, and demand conditions.